OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/ibm-ewm.md

 * Entity Mention is detected using`(?<![\w@~$^_+=\\|])(?i)\b(?:[{User_Provided_Keywords}])(?:#| #| )(\d+)\b(?![a-zA-Z~$^_+=\\|])` Regex.
 If there is an Entity Mention that doesn't follow this Regex rule, those Mentions won't be processed.
 * If a work item had multiple revisions simultaneously with exact modified time with millisecond precision, only one of those revisions would be processed and data loss might occur.
 * Wiki type of field is supported as Read-only text field.
-  * The list of vulnerabilities depends on OpsHub Integration Manager version, your EWM version, and its system configuration.
+  * The list of vulnerabilities depends on <code class="expression">space.vars.SITENAME</code> version, your EWM version, and its system configuration.
 Here are the known limitations of EWM REST API based connector:

 * For criteria configuration in string type field, 'System Criteria' Query will work only if the datatype of string field is selected as 'medium string'.